OPCFoundation/UA-.NETStandard/README.md

 All required application certificates for OPC UA are created at the first start of each application in a directory store and remain in use until deleted from the store.

 ###Windows .Net applications
-By default the self signed certificates are stored in a folder called **OPC Foundation\CertificateStores\MachineDefault** in the release folder where the executable is started.
-E.g. a debug build would start in **bin\Debug** relative to the project folder.
+By default the self signed certificates are stored in a folder called **OPC Foundation\CertificateStores\MachineDefault** in a root folder which is specified by the environment variable **ProgramData**.
+On Windows 7/8/8.1/10 this is usually the invisible folder **C:\ProgramData**.
+Note: Since the sample applications in the UA-.Net repository use the same storage and application names as UA-.NetStandardLibrary, but create only certificates with hostname `localhost`, it is recommended to delete all existing certificates in **MachineDefault** to recreate proper certificates for all sample applications when moving to the UA-.NetStandardLibrary repository.

 ###Windows UWP applications
 By default the self signed certificates are stored in a folder called **OPC Foundation\CertificateStores\MachineDefault** in the **LocalState** folder of the installed universal windows package.
 Deleting the application state also deletes the certificate store.

 ###.Net Standard console applications on Windows, Linux, iOS etc.
 The self signed certificates are stored in **OPC Foundation/CertificateStores/MachineDefault** in each application project folder

+##Local discovery server
+By default all sample applications are configured to register with a local discovery server (LDS).
+A reference implementation of a LDS for Windows can be downloaded from [here](https://opcfoundation.org/developer-tools/developer-kits-unified-architecture/local-discovery-server-lds).
+To setup trust with the LDS the certificates need to be exchanged or registration will fail.

 ##How to build and run the samples in Visual Studio on Windows